opensafely/documentation/docs/ehrql-new-tutorial.md

     Explain how to load that sample data.

+    The instructions should:

+    * specify sample data
+    * show the expected output
+    * specify how to run the sample data against Data Builder

    This is probably just running the initial dataset definition.

 ## A minimal dataset definition